-The base chassis for the Bucky Classic 750 is a 2003 Polaris EDGE sold with a Liberty 784 cc engine under the name Frontier Classic.
+The base chassis for the Bucky 750 FX is a 2003 Polaris EDGE sold with a Liberty 784 cc engine under the name Frontier Classic.
 Selected for its versatility, the EDGE chassis offers a variety of suspension and ride adjustments for different performance needs.
-The EDGE chassis provided a cost-effective base from which Wisconsin could implement modified powertrain.
+The EDGE chassis provided a cost-effective base from which Wisconsin could implement a modified powertrain.